 Rema Rajeshwari is an Indian Police Service (IPS) officer serving in the State of Telangana, India.
-The first female IPS officer from Munnar, Kerala and a topper of the IPS class of 2009, she held various dynamic and challenging positions.
+As the first female IPS officer from Munnar, Kerala and a topper of the IPS class of 2009, she has held various dynamic and challenging positions.
 Rajeshwari started her career as an Assault Commander with the Greyhounds, an elite anti-extremist force.
-Through her collaborative policing efforts, she encourages women to break gender stereotypes and empower them to emerge as leaders.
-She has been championing for Child Safety by educating the children of rural India to break the silence around Child Sexual Abuse (CSA).
-Rajeshwari specializes in counter-terrorism, counter-terrorist financing, counter-insurgency and use of data analytics and artificial intelligence in law enforcement.
+Through her collaborative policing efforts, she encourages women to break gender stereotypes and empowers them to emerge as leaders.
+She has been championing for child safety by educating the children of rural India to break the silence around Child Sexual Abuse.
+Rajeshwari specializes in counter-terrorism, counter-terrorist financing, counter-insurgency, and the use of data analytics and artificial intelligence in law enforcement.
 Currently, she works on design thinking and social innovation to fight fake news and misinformation.
-Due to her proactive efforts in more than 400 villages, where social media rumors had sparked tensions in the summer of 2018 leading to large scale mob-violence, no lives were lost.
+Due to her proactive efforts in more than four hundred villages where social media rumors had sparked tensions in the summer of 2018 leading to large scale mob-violence, no lives were lost.
 She writes widely on influence operations, fake news, the misinformation ecosystem, security, and new age crimes.

 Matthew Rosenberg is a Washington-based correspondent at the New York Times.
 He was part of a team that won a Pulitzer Prize in 2018 for reporting on Donald Trump and Russia, and more recently exposed how Cambridge Analytica harvested private information from tens of millions of Facebook profiles.
 He previously spent fifteen years as a foreign correspondent in Asia, Africa, and the Middle East.
 He was expelled from Afghanistan in 2014 because of his reporting.

-Saiph Savage directs the Human Computer Interaction (HCI) Lab at West Virginia University (WVU) where she conducts data analysis to understand how disinformation campaigns are organized.
+Saiph Savage directs the Human Computer Interaction Lab at West Virginia University where she conducts data analysis to understand how disinformation campaigns are organized.
 She then uses these findings to design crowdsourcing systems that can power citizen crowds to fight disinformation campaigns at scale.
-For her research, Saiph has been recognized as one of the thirty-five Innovators under thirty-five by the Massachusetts Institute of Technology (MIT) Technology Review.
-Her work has also been covered in the British Broadcasting Corporation (BBC), Deutsche Welle, and Vice News.
+For her research, Saiph has been recognized as one of the thirty-five innovators under thirty-five by the Massachusetts Institute of Technology Technology Review.
+Her work has also been covered in the BBC, Deutsche Welle, and Vice News.
 Additionally, her research has been presented and adopted by presidencies in Latin America.
-Her research has been funded by the National Science Foundation (NSF), as well as industry actors such as Google and Facebook.
-She has also collaborated with nongovernmental organizations and think tanks such as the National Democratic Institute, the Canadian Institute for Advanced Research (CIFAR), and the Center for Strategic and International Studies (CSIS).
-Saiph is currently a visiting professor at the Human-Computer Interaction Institute at Carnegie Mellon University (CMU) and adjunct professor at the National Autonomous University of Mexico (UNAM).
-She holds a bachelor’s degree in computer engineering from UNAM, a masters and PhD in Computer Science from the University of California, Santa Barbara.
+Her research has been funded by the National Science Foundation, as well as industry actors such as Google and Facebook.
+She has also collaborated with nongovernmental organizations and think tanks such as the National Democratic Institute, the Canadian Institute for Advanced Research, and the Center for Strategic and International Studies.
+Saiph is currently a visiting professor at the Human-Computer Interaction Institute at Carnegie Mellon University and adjunct professor at the National Autonomous University of Mexico (UNAM).
+She holds a bachelor’s degree in computer engineering from UNAM, a master’s and PhD in Computer Science from the University of California, Santa Barbara.
 She has worked at Microsoft Bing and Intel Labs.

 Bret Schafer is the Alliance for Securing Democracy’s media and digital disinformation fellow.
 He has a master’s in public diplomacy from the University of Southern California, and a BS in communications with a major in radio/television/film from Northwestern University.
 As an expert in computational propaganda, he has appeared in the New York Times, USA Today, the Wall Street Journal, and Los Angeles Times.
 He has regularly been interviewed on NPR, PBS, and BBC.
 Prior to joining the German Marshall Fund, he spent more than ten years in the television and film industry, including stints at Cartoon Network and as a freelance writer for Warner Brothers.
 He also worked in Budapest as a radio host, in Berlin as a semi-professional baseball player in Germany’s Bundesliga, and in Moscow as an intern in the Public Affairs Section at the US Embassy in Russia.